goatzillax/esp8266_pir_now/README.md

 ### Reset Circuitry

-I need to revisit the docs for reset, but in general on order to reset I think the ESP8266 needs to see a transition from high to low (and stay low for 100ns?) on the reset line.
+I need to revisit the docs for reset, but in general in order to reset I think the ESP8266 needs to see a transition from high to low (and stay low for 100ns?) on the reset line.

 The PIR sensors all just pull high when motion is detected.
 So what's needed is typically a capacitor at the gate of a FET which then pulls the reset line low for RC-constant amount of time.
 Sometimes called an edge detector.